Soda Pop Chops with Smashed Potatoes Recipe

 - 2 tablespoons butter

 - 1. Place potatoes in a large saucepan and cover with water.
-Bring to a boil.
-Reduce heat; cover and cook for 15-20 minutes or until tender.
+Bring to a boil over high heat.
+Reduce heat to medium; cover and cook for 15-20 minutes or until tender.

 - 3. In a large skillet, cook chops in oil over medium heat for 2-3 minutes on each side or until chops are lightly browned; drain.
 Add root beer mixture.
 Bring to a boil.
 Reduce heat; cover and simmer for 6-8 minutes or until a thermometer reads 145°.
 Remove pork and keep warm.
 Let stand for 5 minutes before serving.